Rosalind S. Helderman

 Rosalind S. Helderman (born October 3, 1978) is a journalist in the United States.
-She is currently a political enterprise and investigations reporter for The Washington Post.
+For over two decades, she was a political enterprise and investigations reporter for The Washington Post, though she is now the Supreme Court editor for The New York Times.

 Biography

 Helderman was born to Hal and Phyllis Helderman and raised in metropolitan Nashville, Tennessee.
 Her family is Jewish.
 She graduated from the West End Synagogue’s Beit Miriam Religious School and earned a B.A. in history from Harvard University in 2001, where she was managing editor of The Harvard Crimson.

-Helderman joined The Post as a reporter in 2001.
-She was initially a general assignment reporter for the newspaper until she was promoted in 2014 to The Post's national political investigations and enterprise team for the 2014 and 2016 election cycles.
+Helderman joined The Post as a reporter in 2001 as a summer intern.
+She was initially a general assignment reporter for the newspaper, spending 10 years covering local news around the Washington region before joining the national staff in 2011 to cover Congress.
+She was then promoted in 2014 to The Post's national political investigations and enterprise team, on which she covered the Clinton email controversy, the Mueller investigation, Donald Trump's efforts to overturn the 2020 election, and the January 6th attack.
 She is a regular contributor to MSNBC.